phicau/olaFlow_supplementary/README.md

 - Coupling of *isoAdvector* (OpenFOAM v1706-v1712) sharp interface advection method with olaFlow wave boundary conditions.
 - Tutorial case is a basic wave flume in 2D.
 - More information can be found in: https://sites.google.com/view/olaflowcfd/blog/olaflow-coupling-with-isoadvector

+## turbulenceMultiphase

+- Library that implements density-aware turbulence models for multiphase modelling.
+This development prevents turbulence buid-up to a large extent in wave simulations with olaFlow/OpenFOAM.
+- The tutorial case is a basic wave flume in 2D.
+- More information can be found in: https://sites.google.com/view/olaflowcfd/blog/turbulence-models-for-wave-simulations

+The new models are:

+- kEpsilonMultiphase
+- kOmegaSSTMultiphase
+- kOmegaSSTBuoyancy

 ----------------------------------------------------------
 OPENFOAM®  is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com.